villhei/elixirtut/elixir_web/app/chapters/05_functions_modules.md

 end
 ```

 Let's visit again the earlier example of the `fact/1` function.
 We also showed how the calls of the function rolled out.
-It's important to realize, that our implementation of `fact/1` is not tail-recursive, as the expression `n * fact(n-1)` cannot release the call stack, but expects a return value from the successive call on each iteration.
+It's important to realize, that our implementation of `fact/1` was not tail-recursive, as the expression `n * fact(n-1)` cannot release the call stack, but expects a return value from the successive call on each iteration.
 Let's remedy the situation.

 ```elixir
 defmodule MathEx do